luetkemj/luetkemj.github.io/_posts/2015-06-30-mother-blogs-made-easier.md

 * Create the specified category on the child blog chosen by the user
 * Add the user to the mother blog with the role subscriber
 * Determine the URL for that category's RSS feed
-* Add RSS feed to FeedWordPress.
+* Add RSS feed to FeedWordPress

 If user is not logged in and has blogs on your network: